 Marinades also work to tenderize meat.
 For this reason, it’s important not to marinate meat for too long.
 This recipe marinates for just 20 minutes, because the meat is cut thinly.

 Marinades are usually very simple recipes, easy to assemble.
-Broiled Thai Beef requires just a few basic ingredients you probably already have on hand: avocado oil, coconut aminos, fish sauce (omit for VAD), honey, ginger and garlic!
-Delicious and easy.
+Broiled Thai Beef requires just a few basic ingredients you probably already have on hand: avocado oil, coconut aminos, fish sauce, honey, ginger and garlic!

 Look for organic, fresh pineapples.

 When pineapple isn’t organic, it is almost always genetically modified.
 So definitely skip the conventional pineapple you see on sale.

 This is one crop to always buy organic.
 And the prices are often good.

 How to broil the meat for Thai Beef and Pineapple Kabobs